Dream Cycle

 The Dream Cycle is a series of short stories and novellas by author H. P. Lovecraft (1890–1937).
 Written between 1918 and 1932, they are about the "Dreamlands", a vast alternate dimension that can only be entered via dreams.
+The Dreamlands are described as lying deeper than space, matter and time, and are a "limitless vacua beyond all thought and entity".

-Geography
+Description

 The Dreamlands are divided into four regions: